Skip to Content

 My Experience

 After traveling in both regions, I prefer South America.
 The main reason is the natural beauty.
 I’m a mountain person.
 The Andes is one of the world’s most impressive mountain ranges.
 Hiking in Patagonia was incredible.
-The Amazon River is spectacular as well.
+The Amazon region is interesting as well.
 Trekking through the rainforest and catching a catfish from the shore is one of my favorite travel memories.

-I also find South American cities more interesting as well.
-I’m not really a city person but I do enjoy spending some time exploring cities.
+South American cities are more interesting as well.
+I am a city person.
 I was particularly impressed with Rio de Janeiro.
-I think it’s the most naturally beautiful city on earth.
+It’s the most naturally beautiful city I have ever visited.
 The way the city, hills, and beach all blend together is incredible.
 I also enjoyed spending time in Buenos Aires, Medellin, and Lima.

 The author at Christ the Redeemer, Rio de Janeiro